The fundamentals of RTD temperature sensors

 Next, lead wires are attached to the resistance wire, and then a glass or ceramic coating is applied over the wire for protection.
 As temperature increases, the length of resistance wire increases slightly.
 Care must be taken in the design to ensure that the resistance wire does not twist or otherwise deform as temperature increases.
 This is because mechanical strain causes a change in wire resistance.

 Laboratory-grade RTDs used by calibration and standards laboratories eliminate this source of error by loosely winding resistance wire around a non-conducting support structure.
 This type of RTD can be extremely accurate, but is fragile and not suited for most industrial applications.

 Coiled element RTD

 In a coiled element RTD, the resistance wire is rolled into small coils, which loosely fit into a ceramic form that is then filled with non-conductive powder.
 The resistance wire is free to expand and contract as temperature changes, minimizing error caused by mechanical strain.
 The powder increases the rate of heat transfer into the coils, thereby improving the response time.
-Coiled element RTDs are usually protected by a metal sheath and are used in industrial applications.
+Coiled element RTDs are usually protected by a metal sheath in forming RTD temperature probes.

 Thin film RTD